 When you’re heading out on a long road trip, nothing beats the convenience of having a fully stocked fridge for the journey.
 But how does an RV refrigerator work, anyway?
 And what can you do to keep it running for years to come?
-Keep reading to find out!
+RV refrigerators come in a variety of shapes, sizes, and technologies.
+Some of these fascinating appliances have been around for decades, while other models are relatively brand-new tech.
+Some even use heat to cool themselves.
+Intrigued?
+Keep reading to learn more.

 How Does an RV Refrigerator Work: The Simple Answer